file powder substitute

 Best for use in barbeque meat marinade, desserts, gumbo, and chicken wings.

-Arrowroot powder is used as a flavorless thickener similar to corn starch.
+Arrowroot powder is used as a flavorless thickening ingredient similar to cornstarch.
 The white gluten-free powder is made from cassava and arrowroot starch.
 It offers the same thickening benefits as filé powder but has a more transparent appearance, therefore not dulling the other ingredients in your dish.
 If you are planning to freeze your dishes for later, arrowroot powder is preferred over cornstarch or file.

 To substitute file powder, use one tablespoon of arrowroot powder mixed with one tablespoon of water for every cup of soup or gumbo.
 Keep in mind that arrowroot won’t add any flavor to your dish.
 Add some root beer if desired and season it well.